-With the European Commission's recent draft document that includes, albeit under restrictive conditions, gas and nuclear power generation plants within the taxonomy of eligible investments for the purposes of the green transition, a decisive issue has come to a head, an issue on which the actual achievement of the Green Deal sustainable growth objectives depends: what is really meant by the "do no significant harm" (DNSH) principle.
+With the Delegated Act draft approved by the European Commission on February 2, 2022 - which includes, albeit under restrictive conditions, gas and nuclear power generation plants within the taxonomy of eligible investments for the purposes of the green transition - a decisive issue has come to a head, an issue on which the actual achievement of the Green Deal sustainable growth objectives depends: what is really meant by the "do no significant harm" (DNSH) principle.

-The Commission's proposals are now trying to overcome some of the rigidities with which that principle was interpreted in the previous application documents of the Taxonomy launched with the Regulation of 18 June 2020, where it was formulated in a rigid form that actually risks compromising precisely the reduction of emissions by 2030 and their zeroing by 2050.
+The Commission's proposal - and the following May 18, 2022 REPowerEU Communication adopted in the light of the invasion of Ukraine by Russia1 - are, in fact, trying to overcome some of the consequences of the rigidity with which that principle was interpreted in the previous application documents of the Taxonomy launched with the Regulation of 18 June 2020.2 In those previous documents, the principle was formulated in an extreme form, that actually risks compromising precisely both the decarbonization roadmap (reduction of emissions by 2030 and their zeroing by 2050) and the diversification of energy sources.